Genocs/genocs-library-docs/content/en/dotnet-webapi-template/tutorials/azure-ad-guide/index.md

 * `AuthProvider`: set to `AzureAd`
 * `Authority`: set to `https://login.microsoftonline.com/organizations`
-* `ClientId`: set to the `Application (client) ID` of the FSHClient App registration (or the one you specifically created for the blazor client).
+* `ClientId`: set to the `Application (client) ID` of the Genocs-Client App registration (or the one you specifically created for the blazor client).
 * `ValidateAuthority`: set to `true`
-* `ApiScope`: set to the full name of the api scope we created in the FSHApi App registration (`api://<ClientId of the FSHApi App registration>/access_as_user`) same as before with the swagger client.
+* `ApiScope`: set to the full name of the api scope we created in the Genocs-Api App registration (`api://<ClientId of the Genocs-Api App registration>/access_as_user`) same as before with the swagger client.

 ## Configuration for Postman